EPA details push to tighten rules for lead in drinking water

 “The challenge that we face is, without any question, great.
 Lead is built into our cities.
 It is laid under our roads and it is installed in our homes,” Harris said in remarks at AFL-CIO headquarters in Washington.

-The White House estimates as many as 10 million homes in the U.S. get water through lead service lines, which connect buildings to the water main and can leach particles of the neurotoxin into drinking water and potentially cause severe developmental and neurological issues — especially when consumed by children.
+The White House estimates nearly 10 million U.S. homes and 400,000 schools get water through lead service lines, which connect buildings to the water main and can leach particles of the neurotoxin into drinking water and potentially cause severe developmental and neurological issues — especially when consumed by children.
 In recent years, the risks facing cities with lead service lines have come into focus, most notably after the Flint, Michigan, water crisis.

+The administration estimates 24 million homes are at risk of having lead paint, which can pose significant health risks even when absorbed at low levels.

 While the EPA considers how to strengthen the nation’s lead-in-water rules, it will allow the previous Trump administration’s overhaul of lead regulations to move forward, officials said Thursday.
 The Biden EPA’s requirements are expected to be finalized by 2024, and would require the replacement of remaining lead drinking water pipes “as quickly as is feasible.”